-What should I expect with an herbal or nutritional consultation?
+What should I expect with an herb and supplement consultation?

 Herbal and nutritional consultations involve discussion of symptoms and prescription of herbs, nutritional supplements, and dietary and lifestyle changes.
 Patients may be advised to begin a regimen of nutrients and/or herbs which usually come in the form of tablets, capsules, powders, or liquids.
 The cost of these items is not included in the consultation fee.
 Consultations also include information about menu planning and targeted physical activities for symptom relief.
 Sessions last 15 minutes with 30 minutes allotted for the first visit.

 What should I expect with a health coaching session?